• There are no suggestions because the search field is empty.

 Practice 50/10 timing.

-For every 50 minutes you spend working, give yourself a 10 minute refresh period.
-Use that refresh time to do something that will continue your productivity: watch a motivating lecture, look at photos that inspire you, practice deep breathing, eat something you enjoy or do physical activity.
+For every 50 minutes you spend working, give yourself a 10-minute refresh period.
+Self-care is critical as a mompreneur.
+Use that refresh time to do something that will continue your productivity: watch a motivating lecture, look at photos that inspire you, practice deep breathing or a few easy yoga exercises at your desk, or eat something you enjoy.

 Balancing work and family